tparchman/F24_BIOL792/week1_unixI/unixI_primer.md

 git clone https://github.com/tparchman/F23_BIOL792
 ```

 **note:** I will be updating the course on a near weekly basis.
-Thus, you will likely want to update this directory using additional `git` commands
+Thus, you will likely want to update this directory using additional `git` commands.
+We will cover `git` in depth later in this course during a module focused on version control and data accessibility.

 ## To prepare for next week and beyond: